Skip to main content

 How Does Genetic Makeup Influence Clotting Risk on HRT?

-The prothrombotic risk associated with therapy is a complex phenomenon involving the hepatic synthesis of coagulation factors.
+The prothrombotic risk associated with oral estrogen therapy is a complex phenomenon involving the hepatic synthesis of coagulation factors.
 Oral estrogens undergo a first-pass metabolism in the liver, leading to a supraphysiological surge of estrogenic effects on hepatocytes.
 This results in an increased production of clotting factors, including Factor VII, Factor VIII, and fibrinogen, while simultaneously decreasing levels of natural anticoagulants like antithrombin and Protein S. This delicate balance is what shifts the hemostatic system toward a prothrombotic state.

 The combination of increased pro-coagulant factors from oral estrogen and the genetic resistance to anticoagulation from FVL creates a synergistic increase in VTE risk.
 Transdermal administration of estradiol circumvents this first-pass hepatic effect.
 By delivering the hormone directly into systemic circulation, physiological concentrations are achieved without the supraphysiological hepatic exposure, thus avoiding the significant upregulation of clotting factors.